Nuclear Power in Iran

 Iran is tectonically active, and nuclear power plants there need to be designed and built accordingly with high seismic criteria.
 In April 2013, following a magnitude 6.3 earthquake near Bushehr, the Gulf Cooperation Council met and expressed concern about possible radiation releases from the Bushehr nuclear plant.
 The six GCC Arab states had previously urged Tehran to ensure its facility complies with international safety standards and to join the IAEA Convention on Nuclear Safety.

 Iran has a major project developing uranium enrichment capability.
-This program is heavily censured by the UN, since no commercial purpose is evident.
+This programme is heavily censured by the UN, since no commercial purpose is evident.
+The 2015 Joint Comprehensive Plan of Action (JCPOA) addresses this situation – see later section.

 At PFEP, two cascades have been designated for production of LEU enriched up to 20% U-235, ostensibly for the Teheran Research Reactor (TRR), and the balance of the plant is designated for R&D.